iclr-blogposts/staging/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

 >For an algorithm to fit this definition, some kind of *transfer* must occur between multiple tasks that must have a positive impact on expected task-performance <d-cite key="DBLP:books/sp/98/ThrunP98"></d-cite>.

-This transfer is what Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> tried to measure.
+This transfer is what Zhou et al.<d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> tried to measure.
 There is some meta-information learnable across several tasks, in our case, the transformation distribution across many binary classification tasks.
 If a learner can learn this meta-information and transfer it to each new task it has "learned to learn"; it is a meta-learner.
-The goal of Zhou et al.'s <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> experiment was to see whether this transfer takes place.
+The goal of Zhou et al.'s<d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> experiment was to see whether this transfer takes place.
 Thus, arguably, it is a meta-learning experiment.

 ## Generative Invariance Transfer

-Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> don't stop there.
+Zhou et al.<d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> don't stop there.
 They show that using the MUNIT (Multimodal Unsupervised image-to-image Translation)<d-cite key="DBLP:conf/eccv/HuangLBK18"></d-cite>  architecture, they can learn the nuisance transformations applied to the dataset and generate additional training samples for the classes with few samples, improving transformation invariance there.
 They call this Generative invariance transfer (GIT).
 Let's take a closer look:

 MUNIT networks are capable of performing image-to-image translation, which means that they can translate an image from one domain, such as pictures of leopards, into another domain, such as pictures of house cats.
 The translated image should look like a real house cat while still resembling the original leopard image.
 For instance, if the leopard in the original image has its eyes closed, the translated image should contain a house cat with closed eyes.
 Eye state is a feature present in both domains, so a good translator should not alter it.
 On the other hand, a leopard's fur is yellow and spotted, while a house cat's fur can be white, black, grey, or brown.
 To make the translated images indistinguishable from real house cats, the translator must thus replace leopard fur with house cat fur.